micro-ROS/micro_ros_renesas2estudio_component/README.md

 ## Adding custom packages to the micro-ROS build

 In order to include a custom package in the micro-ROS build, just copy the package folder into `library_generation/extra_packages` folder.
-The build system will automatically detect the package and build it alogn with the micro-ROS library.
+The build system will automatically detect the package and build it along with the micro-ROS library.

 ## License